luiscoco/AngularAdvance_NgRXDemo/README.md

 The following example more extensively utilizes the key concepts of store to manage the state of book list, and how the user can add a book to and remove it from their collection within an Angular component.
 Try the live example.

-Tutorial
+1.Generate a new blank Angular project using VSCode.
+For now, let's start with adding a file named books.model.ts to reference different aspects of a book in the book list.

-1.Generate a new project using StackBlitz live example and create a folder named book-list inside the app folder.
-This folder is used to hold the book list component later in the tutorial.
-For now, let's start with adding a file named books.model.ts to reference different aspects of a book in the book list. src/app/book-list/books.model.ts
+### src/app/book-list/books.model.ts

 ```typescript
 export interface Book {
     id: string;